It all started HERE

 Seal integrated into the threaded section

-Prevents leaks around the threaded connection during filtration
+Prevents leaks from the threaded connection during filtration

 Tested by SGS